Driving licences in Norway

 What types of driving licence are there in Norway?

-Using a foreign driving licence in Norway
+Using and exchanging foreign driving licences in Norway

-You can generally use driving licences from other countries, providing they are valid.
+You can generally use driving licences from other EU/EEA countries, the UK and Swizerland, providing they are valid.
+Driving licences from countries outside the EU/ EEA are normally valid for three months.

-Driving licences issued in another EU/EEA country
+Driving licences issued in another EU/EEA country, the UK and Switzerland

-Commuters from other Nordic countries may use their driving licences from their home countries if the licence is valid there.
-If you must renew a driving licence, this must done in the country in which you permanently reside.
+Commuters from other EU/EØEA countries can use their driving licences from their home countries, providing they are valid in the home country.
+If the driving licence needs renewing, this must done in the country in which you permanently reside.

-Driving licences from countries outside the EU/EEA
+Exchanging driving licences from countries outside the EU/EEA

-If you have a driving licence issued in a country outside the EU/EEA, you may use it for up to three months, both during a temporary stay and permanent residence.
+If you have a driving licence issued in a country outside the EU/EEA, you may normally use it for up to three months, both during a temporary stay and permanent residence.
 The driving licence must be valid, and the Norwegian age requirements must be satisfied.

 Validity and renewal of driving licences